Home

 • tt represent time.

-• xx is a point on some space SS, e.g. xRnx \in \mathbb{R}^n
+• xx is a point in nn-dimensional Euclidean space, i.e. xRnx \in \mathbb{R}^n

 Lemma 1.1.1 A minimal path